Inbound AI For Child Care Centers

 The business case for child care centers

-Child care ROI is not generic call volume.
-It is recovered family inquiries, scheduled tours, completed waitlist intake, fewer blank callbacks, and cleaner follow-up for classrooms with real capacity.
+Child care ROI is recovered family inquiries, scheduled tours, completed waitlist intake, fewer callbacks with no context, and cleaner follow-up for classrooms with real capacity.

 - Monthly parent inquiry, tour, waitlist, and after-hours calls